-"Director" means a Council Officer appointed by the Chief
+"Director"

-Executive Officer as part of Council's Executive
+means a Council Officer appointed by the Chief Executive Officer as part of Council's Executive Leadership Team.

-Leadership Team.
+"Division"

-"Division" means a formal count of those Councillors or
+means a formal count of those Councillors or members of a Delegated Committee who voted for or against, or did not vote in respect of, a motion and the recording of that count and the way each Councillor or member of the Delegated Committee voted in the minutes of the Meeting.

-members of a Delegated Committee who voted for or against, or did not vote in respect of, a motion and the recording of that count and the way each Councillor or member of the Delegated Committee voted in the minutes of the Meeting.
+"Election Period"

-"Election Period" means the period of time prior to a general election of and ends at 6pm on Election Day.
+means the period of time prior to a general election of Council that starts at the time that nominations close, and ends at 6pm on Election Day.